Maria Rye opens law stationer’s office

-Frances Kyle and Averill Deverill first women to be called to the Irish Bar
+Frances Kyle and Averill Deverell first women to be called to the Irish Bar

 It was the first call to the bar since the Irish Judiciary had been divided after independence from England.
 Frances Kyle had come first in the bar Entrance Examinations, and was the first woman to win the prestigious Brooke Scholarship.

-Averill Deverill was called on the same day, making headlines in Dublin, New York, London, and India.
+Averill Deverell was called on the same day, making headlines in Dublin, New York, London, and India.